microsoft/bobsql/demos/sqlserver/readme.md

+# SQL Server demos

-# SQL Server demos to show capabilities in performance, data virtualization, Linux, and other general SQL Server capablities.
+SQL Server demos to show capabilities in performance, data virtualization, Linux, and other general SQL Server capablities.
 Each demo folder can be run on its own.
-See requirements for version of SQL Server for each demo
+See requirements for version of SQL Server for each demo.

 ## aqp